HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Systematic search of strong lenses

 \subsection{Visual classification}

-Galaxies with high CNN scores, $p_{\rm CNN}$, are visually inspected by different authors to assign a final grade.
+Galaxies with high CNN scores, $p_{\rm CNN}$, were visually inspected by different authors to assign a final grade.
 We started classifying galaxies with $p_{\rm CNN}$ close to 1.0, and progressively lowered the threshold to introduce additional galaxies until the fraction of reliable candidates from visual inspection became too low.

-We grade the single-band and 3-color PS1 cutouts in $gri$ bands, zoomed to 12\arcsec~$\times$~12\arcsec, and optimally displayed with linear and arcsinh scaling using dedicated scripts to emphasize faint, sometimes blended strong lensing features\footnote{code adapted from https://github.com/esavary/Visualisation-tool}.
-To aid the visual classification, we plot $grz$ single-band and 3-color postage stamps from the DESI Legacy Imaging Surveys that significantly overlaps the PS1 3$\pi$ survey footprint on the extragalactic Northern sky, and that provides slightly deeper, higher quality images \citep{dey19}, and we plot residual frames from subtraction of the best-fit light profile.
-On smaller regions of the sky, we also include $gri$ images from HSC DR2 wide-field surveys \citep{aihara19}.
-The set of CNN candidates is divided into four equal parts, each inspected either by R.\,C., S.\,S., S.\,H.\,S., or S.\,T., in order to assign one of the following {\it grades}: {\tt 0}: non-lens, {\tt 1}: maybe a lens, {\tt 2}: probable lens, {\tt 3}: definite lens, similarly to \citet{sonnenfeld18} and \citet{jacobs19b}.
-All candidates with grades $\geq 2$ from this first iteration are then inspected by the three other authors, so final grades were averaged over the four authors.
+We graded the single-band and 3-color PS1 cutouts in $gri$ bands, zoomed to 12\arcsec~$\times$~12\arcsec, and optimally displayed with linear and arcsinh scaling using dedicated scripts to emphasize faint, sometimes blended strong lensing features\footnote{code adapted from https://github.com/esavary/Visualisation-tool}.
+To aid the visual classification, we plotted $grz$ single-band and 3-color postage stamps from the DESI Legacy Imaging Surveys that significantly overlaps the PS1 3$\pi$ survey footprint on the extragalactic Northern sky, and that provides slightly deeper, higher quality images \citep{dey19}, and we plotted residual frames from subtraction of the best-fit light profile.
+On smaller regions of the sky, we also included $gri$ images from HSC DR2 wide-field surveys \citep{aihara19}.
+The set of CNN candidates was divided into four equal parts, each inspected either by R.\,C., S.\,S., S.\,H.\,S., or S.\,T., in order to assign one of the following grades: {\tt 0}: nonlens, {\tt 1}: maybe a lens, {\tt 2}: probable lens, {\tt 3}: definite lens, similarly to \citet{sonnenfeld18} and \citet{jacobs19b}.
+All candidates with grades $\geq 2$ from this first iteration were then inspected by the three other authors, so final grades were averaged over the four authors.
 The output list of candidates corresponds to average grades $\geq 2$.